Lucsantosg/CloudLogAnalysis/kibana/launch.md

 1. Open a web browser and launch Kibana.
 Then, log in to the Kibana user interface.

-    For example, the following table lists the URL that you must use to launch Kibana in the US South region:
+    For example, the following table lists the URL that you must use to launch Kibana per region:

     <table>
           <caption>Table 1.
 URLs to launch Kibana per region</caption>